 So, I’m caught in between God’s will and mine.

 Really, there’s no contest.
-Heartbreak, chaos, abandonment, betrayal, economic reversals, beauty, miracles, love shining down on me, intimate leading and teaching from the hand of God, and many other forces little and big, over a long period of time, have caused me to prioritize my relationship with Jesus.
+Abandonment, betrayal, heartbreak, chaos, economic reversals, love shining down on me, miracles, intimate leading and teaching from God, and many other forces little and big, over a long period of time, have drawn me close to Jesus.
 It wasn’t me and some superior logic or spirituality.
 It was Him patiently leading me along inch by inch.

 Now my heart is more in sync with His.
 I have a deep knowing about what He’s up to in me…what He wants.
 His will.